What is an Agricultural Technician?

 Is There Going to be Demand for Agricultural Technicians?

 There were about 27,500 jobs for Agricultural Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Agricultural Technician by 2026.
-There will be an estimated 3,000 positions for Agricultural Technician per year.
+The BLS estimates 3,000 yearly job openings in this field.

 The states with the most job growth for Agricultural Technician are Nevada, Utah, and Idaho.
 Watch out if you plan on working in Maine, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.